Kent27/ai-setup/lean-agents-md-prompt.md

 ## Phase 3: Generate Sub-Folder AGENTS.md Files

-**Target: 30-50 lines max each for new files.
+**Target: concise but sufficient, typically ~40-90 lines for new files.
 Existing AGENTS.md files may expand up to 150 lines if needed.** Only for directories with non-obvious patterns.

 **Do NOT generate a sub-AGENTS.md if the directory follows standard framework conventions with no surprises.**